huggingface/llm.nvim/README.md

 # LLM powered development for Neovim

 > [!IMPORTANT]
-> This is currently a work in progress.
+> This is currently a work in progress, expect things to be broken!

-**llm.nvim** is a plugin for all things LLM-related.
+**llm.nvim** is a plugin for all things LLM.

 This project is influenced by [copilot.vim](https://github.com/github/copilot.vim) and [tabnine-nvim](https://github.com/codota/tabnine-nvim)